On Hyndford Street Testo

 And the cregagh glens in summer and coming back

-To Hyndford Street, feeling wondrous and lit up inside
+To Hyndford Street, feeling wondrous and lit up inside With a sense of everlasting life

 And reading Mr. Jelly Roll and Big Bill Broonzy